Christina McHale: 2012

 McHale kicked off her 2012 season at the Auckland Open where she lost in the second round to third seed Svetlana Kuznetsova.
 At the Australian Open, McHale upset 24th seed Lucie Šafářová in the first round.
 She won her second-round match against Marina Erakovic, before being defeated by 13th seed Jelena Janković.

 In February, McHale played in the Fed Cup tie against Belarus.
 She won both of her matches over Anastasiya Yakimova and Darya Kustova.
 In the end, the USA defeated Belarus 5–0.
 At the Open GdF Suez, McHale reached the second round where she lost to Yanina Wickmayer.
-Playing in Qatar at the Qatar Open, McHale reached the quarterfinal where she was defeated by fourth seed Agnieszka Radwańska.
-Seeded 32nd at Indian Wells, McHale got a bye to the second round.
-She won her second-round match over Elena Vesnina.
+Playing in Doha at the Qatar Open, McHale reached the quarterfinal where she was defeated by fourth seed Agnieszka Radwańska.
+Seeded 32nd at Indian Wells, McHale got a bye to the second round, and won her match over Elena Vesnina.
 In the third round, she stunned third seed Petra Kvitová.
 McHale's run came to an end when she lost in the fourth round to 18th seed Angelique Kerber.
 McHale wrapped up March by playing at the Miami Open.
 She was defeated in the second round by 29th seed Petra Cetkovská.

 McHale started her clay-court season in Charleston at the Family Circle Cup.
 Seeded 11th, she lost in the first round to Aleksandra Wozniak.
 She was then selected for the Fed Cup World Group Tie in Kharkiv, Ukraine.
 McHale won both of her rubbers over Lesia Tsurenko and Elina Svitolina.
 The USA went on to defeat Ukraine 5–0.
 At the Madrid Open, McHale was defeated in the second round by fifth seed Sam Stosur.
 In Rome at the Italian Open, McHale lost in the second round to second seed, defending champion, and eventual champion Maria Sharapova.
 At the Brussels Open, she was defeated in the first round by fourth seed Dominika Cibulková.
 Competing at the French Open, McHale won her first two rounds over qualifiers Kiki Bertens and Lauren Davis, the lost in the third round to seventh seed and defending champion Li Na.